Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 Perform instructions in the correct order!!

 Set up
-Connect OXY10 to a power source
+Connect OXY10 to a power source - ADD PHOTO HERE
-Close all applications on the computer (PC ONLY) Connect OXY10 to the computer
+Close all applications on the computer (PC ONLY) Connect OXY10 to the computer - ADD PHOTO HERE
-Launch the PreSens Measurement Studio 2 Program on the computer Remove sensor covers and connect to OXY10
+Launch the PreSens Measurement Studio 2 Program on the computer - ADD PHOTO HERE Remove sensor covers and connect to OXY10 - ADD PHOTO HERE

-Oxygen sensor installation
+Oxygen sensor installation - ADD PHOTO HERE
-Line up notch on the side of the cable to the opening in the port Push in the metal part on the cord and guide the notch through the grooves
+	- Line up notch on the side of the cable to the opening in the port
+	- Push in the metal part on the cord and guide the notch through the grooves

-Temperature sensor installation
+Temperature sensor installation - ADD PHOTO HERE
-Line up red dots on the cable and the port
+	- Line up red dots on the cable and the port
-Make sure to slide into the port straight
+	- Make sure to slide into the port straight

 When Software Opens
 Check side of screen for device name text indicating the device is connected:
 OXY-10 ST, 02
 SABD0000000001
+- ADD PHOTO HERE
 Click on device name and it will open the following screen

 Setting up channels
 Each Channel will run an individual sensor.
 Each Channel requires the following 3 things to be set:
+- ADD PHOTO HERE
 Measurement
 Sensor
 User